 What veg will I get in a Sims Hill share?

-What is a share and a half share?
+What is a full share and a half share?

 A full share is what we call our “big box”; a half share is a “small box”.
 The half share has the same variety of vegetables as a full share, just half the quantity.

 What will I get in my share?

 Every week you will get a selection of at least 6 different vegetables, usually more.
 We include some staples every week: a selection of root veg, including potatoes, and either salad or greens (or both!).
 The other vegetables will be determined by the season, but as some examples from previous years:

 Autumn: pumpkin, squash, beetroot, beans, red cabbage, leeks, salad leaves (plus onions, carrots and potatoes)